Kanelucky/BacktoDeath/README.md

 # BacktoDeath
-- Return to your last death with /back command.
+- A simple PowerNukkitX plugin that adds a /back command to teleport players to their last death location.

 Permission: back.run